 Linux offers a robust set of terminal commands to set and manipulate the I/O streams and file or directory ownership.
 The Linux commands listed below will outline some of the most basic Linux terminal commands for such purposes.

 The echo command is a very powerful command-line utility that lets you output a specific text to the terminal console.
 Type in echo followed by some texts within parentheses to find out for yourself.
-What’s more interesting for this command is that you can pipe the output to other terminal commands.
+What’s more interesting about this command is that you can pipe the output to other terminal commands.

 The sudo command is the holy grail of Linux commands.
 It lets non-privileged users access and modify files that require low-level permissions.
 Often you will use this command to access root from your regular user account.